 Senior Surveyor / Webmaster INVAR MAPPING SURVEYS, SHREWSBURY 2001 > 2010

-Surveyor / Network Manager / Webmaster Green Planning Studio Ltd 2010 >present
+Surveyor / IT Manager / Webmaster Green Planning Studio Ltd 2010 >present

 My involvement in local politics